 Here it goes:

-We are receiving currently increased feedback from Microsoft customers about calls they receive from - supposedly - Microsoft support.
+I still hear frequently about calls people receive from – supposedly – Microsoft support and they have even called our house.
 The callers claims to be a Microsoft representative or working for a Microsoft partner.
 The usual call goes about the following:

 A while ago I wrote about that small and medium businesses have become the new primary target for cybercrime and how to secure your PC in a second post.
 Today I want to combine the two and share some thoughts on how today the cloud helps in securing your desktops.